-The following image indicates the location of the 2230 solid-state drive that is installed in M.2 slot two and provides a visual representation of the installation procedure.
+The following image indicates the location of the M.2 2230 solid-state drive that is installed in M.2 slot two and provides a visual representation of the installation procedure.

-- 1. Align the notches on the solid-state drive with the SSD2 slot on the system board. - 2.
-Slide the solid-state drive into the SSD2 slot on the system board. - 3.
+- 1. Align the notches on the solid-state drive with M.2 slot two on the system board. - 2.
+Slide the solid-state drive into M.2 slot two on the system board. - 3.
 Replace the screw (M2x3) that secures the solid-state drive to the palm-rest and keyboard assembly. - 4.
 Place the solid-state drive bracket on the solid-state drive. - 5.
 Align the screw holes on the solid-state drive bracket with the screw holes on the system board and the palm-rest and keyboard assembly. - 6.
 Replace the screw (M2x3) that secures the solid-state drive bracket to the palm-rest and keyboard assembly.

 - 1. Install the base cover. - 2.
-Follow the procedure in after working inside your computer.
+Follow the procedure in After working inside your computer.

-Removing the 2280 solid-state drive/Intel Optane storage in M.2 slot two
+Removing the M.2 2280 solid-state drive/Intel Optane storage from M.2 slot two

-- 1. Follow the procedure in before working inside your computer. - 2.
+- 1. Follow the procedure in Before working inside your computer. - 2.
 Remove the base cover.

-- NOTE: If you have ordered a 3-cell (40 Wh) battery configuration, your computer will not have a solid-state drive/Intel Optane storage installed in M.2 slot two. - NOTE: If you have ordered a 4-cell (53 Wh) battery configuration, your computer may have a 2230 solid-state drive or a 2280 solid-state drive/Intel Optane storage installed in M.2 slot two.
+NOTE: If you have ordered a 3-cell (40 Wh) battery configuration, your computer can only support one solid-state drive in M.2 slot one.
+M.2 slot two is only available if you have ordered an Intel Optane storage.

+NOTE: If you have ordered a 4-cell (53 Wh) battery configuration, your computer may support an M.2 2230 solid-state drive, an M.2 2280 solid-state drive, or an Intel Optane storage in M.2 slot two.

-NOTE: This procedure applies only to computers shipped with a 2280 solid-state drive/Intel Optane storage installed in M.2 slot two.
+NOTE: This procedure applies only to computers shipped with an M.2 2280 solid-state drive/Intel Optane storage installed in M.2 slot two.

-The following image indicates the location of the 2280 solid-state drive/Intel Optane storage that is installed in M.2 slot two and provides a visual representation of the removal procedure.
+The following image indicates the location of the M.2 2280 solid-state drive/Intel Optane storage that is installed in M.2 slot two and provides a visual representation of the removal procedure.

 - 1. Remove the screw (M2x3) that secures the solid-state drive bracket to the palm-rest and keyboard assembly. - 2.
 Slide and lift the solid-state drive bracket off the solid-state drive/Intel Optane storage. - 3.
 Remove the screw (M2x3) that secures the solid-state drive/Intel Optane storage to the palm-rest and keyboard assembly. - 4.
-Slide and lift the solid-state drive/Intel Optane storage off the SSD2 slot on the system board.
+Slide and lift the solid-state drive/Intel Optane storage off M.2 slot two on the system board.

-Installing the 2280 solid-state drive/Intel Optane storage in M.2 slot two
+Installing the M.2 2280 solid-state drive/Intel Optane storage in M.2 slot two